View Elizabeth COTTERELL's Obituary on Stuff.co.nz and share memories

 "Rest in Peace"

 Messages may be addressed to the Cotterell family C/- 19 London Street, Christchurch 8013.
 In lieu of flowers donations to St Vincent de Paul would be appreciated and can be made online at bit.ly/emcotterell1908.
-A Requiem Mass for Betty will be Celebrated at Our Lady of Victories Catholic Church, 106 Main South Road, Sockburn, Christchurch, on Thursday, August 22, at 10.30am.
-A Rosary will be held at the church, Tomorrow (Wednesday), at 7.00pm.
+A Requiem Mass for Betty will be Celebrated at Our Lady of Victories Catholic Church, 106 Main South Road, Sockburn, Christchurch, Tomorrow (Thursday), at 10.30am.
+A Rosary will be held at the church, This Day (Wednesday), at 7.00pm.

 Published in Southland Times from Aug.
 20 to Aug.
 21, 2019